william-spongberg/KindleFetch.koplugin/README.md

 ## Installation

+1. Ensure you have the latest stable release of KOReader installed (the nightly release has been known to cause issues with this plugin)

-1. Download the latest release from the [Releases](https://github.com/william-spongberg/KindleFetch.koplugin/releases) tab
+2. Download the latest release from the [Releases](https://github.com/william-spongberg/KindleFetch.koplugin/releases) tab

-2. Unzip and move its contents into the `plugins` folder of KOReader
+3. Unzip and move its contents into the `plugins` folder of KOReader

 ## Usage